Discover Pass fees

 A Discover Pass is required for vehicle access to state parks and recreation lands managed by the Washington State Parks and Recreation Commission, the Washington Department of Fish and Wildlife (WDFW), and the Washington State Department of Natural Resources (DNR).
 One pass can be transferred between two vehicles.
 The fees are as follows (add transaction/dealer fees, $5 for the annual Discover Pass and $1.50 for the one-day pass.):

-Annual pass: $30
+- Annual pass: $30

-One-day pass: $10
+- One-day pass: $10

 Your purchase of the Discover Pass supports recreation on state lands.
 However, you do not need to purchase the pass under the following circumstances:

-If you are camping or renting overnight accommodations, including vacation houses, environmental learning centers, yurts, and cabins, you will not need a Discover Pass for access to the state park where you are staying for the duration of your stay.
+- If you are camping or renting overnight accommodations, including vacation houses, environmental learning centers, yurts, and cabins, you will not need a Discover Pass for access to the state park where you are staying for the duration of your stay.
 If you visit other state parks in the area or other state recreation lands managed by WDFW or DNR, a Discover Pass will be required.

-You will not need a Discover Pass to launch your boat from a state park boat launch if you have the annual Natural Investment Permit.
+- You will not need a Discover Pass to launch your boat from a state park boat launch if you have the annual Natural Investment Permit.
 You will need the Discover Pass for boat launches managed by DNR and WDFW.

-Sno-Park seasonal permit holders do not need a Discover Pass to use a designated Sno-Park between November 1 and March 31 for winter recreation activities.
+- Sno-Park seasonal permit holders do not need a Discover Pass to use a designated Sno-Park between Nov.
+1 and March 31 for winter recreation activities.
 The Sno-Park permit exemption does not apply to non-winter recreation activities.

-Jan.
+- Jan.
 1 — First Day Hikes; New Year’s Day

-Jan.
-15 — Martin Luther King, Jr. Day
+- Jan.
+21 — Martin Luther King, Jr. Day

-March 19 — State Park’s 105th birthday
+- March 19 — State Park’s 106th birthday

-April 14 — Spring day
+- April 20— Spring day

-April 22 — Earth Day
+- April 22 — Earth Day

-June 2 — National Trails Day
+- June 1 — National Trails Day

 - June 8 — National Get Outdoors Day (State Parks and Fish & Wildlife free day)

-Aug.
-25 — National Park Service 102st Birthday
+- Aug.
+25 — National Park Service 103rd Birthday

-Sept.
-29 — National Public Lands Day
+- Sept.
+28 — National Public Lands Day

-Nov.
+- Nov.
 11 — Veterans Day

-Nov.
-23 — Autumn day
+- Nov.
+29 — Autumn day

 Automated pay stations